 - Source: AmericanSocietyForQuality Leadership Article

-Many problems will arise while you’re a scout, and that’s OK.
+Many problems will arise while you’re a Scout, and that’s OK.
 Learning how to solve problems is part of becoming a successful human!
-Scouting is a great opportunity to hone these skills before you’re on your own.
-Don’t forget to include others as well — friends can be a great resource. 🙂
+Scouting is the perfect opportunity to hone your problem-solving skills before you’re out in the “real-world.”
+Plus, don’t be afraid to ask for help — friends can be a great resource. 🙂

 Being Reliable To Build Trust Within Your Troop

 Reliability ties in a lot of other skills–loyalty, trustworthiness, and helpfulness–which are all points of the Scout Law.
-A good leader should be someone that others can rely on.
-By being reliable, you set a good example for the younger scouts and build trust amongst your peers.
+An excellent leader is someone that their fellow Scouts can rely on.
+By being reliable, you become a role-model for the younger Scouts and build trust amongst your patrol and troop!

 Reliability: the quality of being able to be trusted or believed because of working or behaving wellSource: The Cambridge Dictionary